heterostasis/raeli/README.md

 ***

 ### BYI:
-- I am a grown adult and not looking to edate so dont hit on me randomly *especially if youre a minor*
+- I am a grown adult and not looking to edate so dont hit on me randomly especially if youre a minor ok!
 - I hide at my own discretion and without warning
-- Being autistic psychotic and a system means I have a lot of issues beyond just being crazy about fictional characters.
+- Being mentally ill means I have a lot of issues beyond just being crazy about fictional characters.
 Be patient with me
-- Feel free to touch cuddle boop etc any int is ok I dont mind at all!!!!
+- Feel free to touch cuddle boop etc anything is fine hang out with me I dont mind at all!!!!
 - I afk and tab out often so if you want me to see your message its better to whisper me otherwise I prob wont see it
 - I'm always down to chat / make friends esp if we have the same interests!!! feel free to talk 2 me I dont bite ^__^ (ok maybe a little but like in the nice way)
 - Ship int/rp is okay but dont flirt with me as a person if we dont know each other thanks (also if I say I dont like the ship please respect that ty)